smashnet/LibreBlogging/README.md

 ## Usage

 ### Development
-Use `Dockerfile.dev` to create an image for development on LibreBlogging:
+Use `docker-compose-dev.yml` to create an image and run a container for development on LibreBlogging:

 ```shell
 docker-compose -f docker-compose-dev.yml up